Dahlia FAQ

 We guarantee that all dahlia tubers purchased from us will be shipped with at least one viable ‘eye’.
 Dahlia tubers are living things and we try our best to send you high quality product, we handle each tuber multiple times before they are shipped granting multiple opportunities of inspection.
 Keep in mind dahlia tubers come in all sorts of shapes and sizes and can be bumpy and wrinkly and they are all equally viable.

-In the event that you feel your tuber is not viable, you must email us, with images of the product, within two days of receiving your shipment.
+In the event that you feel your tuber is not viable, you must email us, with images of the product, within three days of receiving your shipment.
 Together we will determine if there is a reasonable issue.
 If it is agreed that your tuber is not viable a store credit will be issued.

 Tubers will not be replaced or credited during the growing season, as there are too many factors to determine what caused the tuber to not grow.
-Prairie Grove is not liable for any damage or loss resulting from pests, crop failure or weather, including freezing.
+Prairie Grove Acres is not liable for any damage or loss resulting from pests, crop failure or weather, including freezing.

 The dahlia growing isn't the variety I purchased, now what?